readthedocs/readthedocs.org/docs/custom_domains.rst

 .. note::

-   We don't currently support pointing subdomains or naked domains to a project using ``A`` records.
+   We don't currently support pointing subdomains or root domains to a project using A records.
-   It's best to point a subdomain, ``docs.example.com`` for example, using a CNAME record.
+   DNS A records require a static IP address and our IPs may change without notice.

 .. tabs::